Section: Library Resources

 Selection Guidelines and Practices

-Selectors recognize the importance of informed citizens who are familiar with their heritage and with issues facing the community.
 Library customers will find materials to stimulate their imaginations and enhance their leisure time.
 Librarians support the role of a popular materials center by selecting materials to serve the full range of ages, cultures, lifestyles, education, reading, and technology skills of citizens.
-The materials selected reflect the complex culture shared by the community.
+The materials selected represent the diverse cultures reflected in the community.
 The collection includes diverse points of view and a choice of formats, treatments, and levels of difficulty.
-Librarians achieve a balanced collection through the diversity of materials, not an equality of numbers, working within constraints of budgets, availability, and space.
+Librarians achieve a balanced collection through a range of materials, not an equality of numbers, working within constraints of budgets, availability, and space.

 Ames Public Library is a popular materials center and does not attempt to duplicate the research resources of Iowa State University.
 The library does not collect material to support local school curricula, except when these materials also serve the general public.
 The Library does collect supplementary materials that promote lifelong learning and provide a beginning point for those seeking more advanced information or materials.